SkaceKamen/sqflint/README.md

 ## extract commandlist
-* run in debug console:
+* run in debug console: `supportInfo '' joinString endl`
 * copy the output and paste it into commands.txt
 * remove the leading and trailing quotemarks